joaop21/exth/examples/README.md

    - Configuration is specified directly in the provider module

 3. **WebSocket Subscriptions** (WsEthereum Provider):

    - Configuration is specified directly in the provider module

+4. **IPC Configuration** (IpcEthereum Provider):

+   - Configuration is specified directly in the provider module